JohnnyLeek1/React-Mesh-Gradient/README.md

 ## Current props available

-`colors` (required) - Array of hex colors to use.
+`colors` (required) - Array of colors to use represented as a hex string.

 `wireframe` - Whether or not the gradient should be rendered in wireframe mode.

 `speed` - The speed at which the gradient should move.
 The speed should be a number between 0 and 1.

 `backgroundColor` - The background color of the gradient.
-The color should be in hex format.
+The color should be in hex string.

 `backgroundOpacity` - The opacity of the background.
 The opacity should be a number between 0 and 1.